PouringInsights/Netflix-movies-and-TVs/README.md

 # Netflix-movies-and-TVs
 Exploratory and Visualization
 #This dataset contains more than 8,500 Netflix movies and TV shows, including cast members, duration, and genre.
 It contains titles added as recently as late September 2021.
+I found the dataset from Kaggle

 #```{r, message=FALSE}